-Kevin served in the U.S. Marine Corps from 1984-1989.
-He was honorably discharged and served on the east and west coasts as a writer and photographer for USMC public affairs offices.
+Kevin served in the U.S. Marine Corps Reserve from 1984-1989.
+He was honorably discharged after serving on the east and west coasts as a writer and photographer for USMC public affairs offices.
 Kevin is a graduate of Northeast Missouri State University with a BA in mass communications.
 He started his career in newspapers in Missouri, and this led him to New York.
 He has worked for numerous major media companies in the city.

 He has written and edited seven books:

 - A Journey Into Dorothy Parker’s New York (2005)

 - The Lost Algonquin Round Table (2009) co-editor with Nat Benchley